 Baltimore Architecture Programs

-Those wishing to study architecture in the Baltimore, MD, area have only a couple schools to choose from.
-Get details on these two schools, which are both conveniently located less than 40 minutes from downtown.
+Those wishing to study architecture in the Baltimore, MD, area have five schools to choose from.
+Get details on two of these schools, which are both conveniently located less than 40 minutes from downtown.
 The table below contains valuable school information, such as tuition rates, graduation rates and enrollment numbers.

-- Located around six miles from downtown Baltimore, Morgan State University offers a bachelor's degree program in architecture and environmental design and a master's degree program in architecture.
+- Located around four miles from downtown Baltimore, Morgan State University offers a bachelor's degree program in architecture and environmental design and a master's degree program in architecture.